zachallaun/mneme/README.md

 end
 ```

-Notice that these assertions don't really _assert_ anything yet.
+We're using `auto_assert` and only writing the expressions we wish to test.
-That's okay, because the first time you run `mix test`, Mneme will generate the patterns and prompt you with diffs.
+The first time we run `mix test`, Mneme generates patterns and prompts you with diffs.
-When you accept them, your test is updated for you:
+When you accept them, your test is updated automatically:

 ```elixir
 test "drop_evens/1 should remove all even numbers from an enum" do